-The Canon CAMERA HOLDER is designed to hold the camera sturdy in a balanced position when using a tripod.
+The Canon CAM-ERA HOLDER is to hold the camera sturdy in a balanced position when using a tripod; as the tripod socket arranged on the baseplate of the camera is completely off-center.
 The camera can be easily seated either vertically or horizontally.
-Spirit Level assures accurate composition of subject.
 Additional tripod sockets may be used for mounting the Canon Side Lighting Units.

-An ideal accessory for close-up, telephoto and long exposure shots.
+Ideal accessory for close-up and telephoto shots.